akshaya-m-08/Akshaya---AI-ML/README.md

-# youtube-data-Harvesting-and-Warehousing-
+# YouTube Data Harvesting and Warehousing

 **Introduction:**

-This project entails building a user-friendly Streamlit app that taps into the Google API to gather insightful data from YouTube channels.
-The collected data is stored in MongoDB and then transferred to a SQL data warehouse for further analysis and exploration, all accessible through the Streamlit interface.
+This project focuses on developing a user-friendly Streamlit application to extract insightful data from YouTube channels via the Google API.
+The gathered data is initially stored in MongoDB and subsequently migrated to a SQL data warehouse for advanced analysis and exploration, all seamlessly accessible through the Streamlit interface.

 **Technologies Used:**

-* Python scripting
+* Python scripting for data manipulation and analysis.
-* Data Collection
-* API integration
+* Google API integration for data extraction from YouTube channels.
-* Streamlit
+* Streamlit for creating an interactive and user-friendly interface.
-* Data Management using MongoDB,My SQL
+* MongoDB for efficient data storage and retrieval.
+* MySQL for structured data warehousing.
+* Libraries such as pandas, matplotlib, seaborn for data management and visualization.

 **Installation**

-To run this project, you need to install the following packages:
+To run this project, ensure the following packages are installed:

     import pandas as pd
     from googleapiclient.discovery import build